**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 If you have tuition with me, I will try to help you to secure the basics.
 The below topics are actually quite optional and I shall do with you only when you are ready or we may not do them at all.
 I usually assign minimal homework for students.
 So do not worry about that!!!! :)

 For the new syllabus of H2 chemistry, the practical paper is of problem to many students.
-In last year's prelims, many students could not finish the practical papers of various JCs and Cambridge exam papersas they were very tedious.
+In last year's prelims, many students could not finish the practical papers of various JCs and Cambridge exam papers as they were tedious.
 Students need to spend time brushing up on practical concepts and have fast reflexes in doing titration, energetics etc experiments.

-Energetics / kinetics experiment or planning question may appear in 2019 prelims or Cambridge exams.
+Energetics / kinetics experiment or planning questions may appear in 2019 prelims or Cambridge exams.

-For JC1/2 students in 2018, Lewis Acids and Bases are quite likely to appear in tests this year.
+For JC1/2 students, Lewis Acids and Bases are quite likely to appear in tests this year.
 This concept is a new addition to the syllabus.
 It is just a matter of when the question appears.
-JC2 students can also take note of this concept.
-Bronsted acids and bases appeared in 2016 Cambridge papers, so Lewis acids and bases may appear this year.

-The new formulas introduced in physical chemistry are very likely to appear this year.
+The new formulae introduced in physical chemistry are very likely to appear this year.
 Ask your teacher which are the new formulas.

 Nernst equation in electrochemistry may appear for JC2 prelim papers.